 New global research highlights the sustained impact of ITNs

-The 2024 Malaria Atlas Project analysis confirms that ITNs remain the single most effective malaria prevention tool worldwide, accounting for 72% of malaria cases averted between 2000–2024.
+The 2024 Malaria Atlas Project analysis confirms that the efficacy of ITNs on malaria prevention remains unmatched among malaria prevention tools, with the impact of insecticide treated nets accounting for 72% of malaria cases averted between 2000–2024.
 The report shows increasing impact over time—even amid rising insecticide resistance—and identifies ITNs as a critical foundation for driving transmission levels low enough for vaccines to achieve maximum effectiveness.

 The global efficacy of insecticide-treated nets (ITNs)

 ITNs have consistently delivered the greatest impact of any malaria intervention, providing both personal protection and community-wide reductions in transmission.
-The latest MAP analysis confirms that ITNs continue to perform strongly across diverse settings—even where resistance patterns are changing—making them an essential backbone of malaria control and elimination strategies.
+The MAP malaria analysis confirms that ITN effectiveness continues across diverse settings—even where resistance patterns are changing—making them an essential backbone of malaria control and elimination strategies.

 Why strong ITN coverage remains essential

 The MAP report highlights that stalled ITN coverage—not reduced ITN effectiveness—is a major factor behind slowing global progress.
-Achieving and sustaining 80% coverage is essential for:
+The MAP malaria analysis underscores the ITN coverage importance: achieving and sustaining 80% coverage is essential for:

 • reducing transmission